 The department is currently reviewing the feasibility of converting all existing commercial vehicle enforcement officers (CVEOs) to troopers.
-Some cost savings would be realized through the elimination of separate hiring procedures, training, and equipment and would give the department a higher complement of troopers and greater flexibility to fill vacant CVEO positions.
+Some cost savings would be realized through the elimination of separate hiring procedures, training, and equipment.
+This change would give the department a larger complement of troopers and greater operational flexibility.
 Troopers in areas with permanent scales would be scheduled to work commercial vehicle enforcement on a rotating basis.
 As the CVEOs are already certified law enforcement officers, they could attend a modified training session established by the Training Division to meet all Department of Criminal Justice Services requirements.